opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - [x] Leave the default SonarQube version as it is

-Go and set the SonarQube server URL `Manage Jenkins > System > SonarQube Installations` Server Name: `sonar` _(This name will be used later in the job pipeline)_ Server URL: `http://<sonar_server_ip>:9000` _(URL of the SonarQube server on port 9000)_ Server authentication token: Select the sonar token ID saved earlier in the credentials tab
+Set the SonarQube server URL under `Manage Jenkins > System > SonarQube Installations`

+Server Name: `sonar` _(This name will be used later in the job pipeline)_

+Server URL: `http://<sonar_server_ip>:9000` _(URL of the SonarQube server on port 9000)_

+Server authentication token: Select the `sonar token ID` saved earlier in the credentials tab

 `Apply` and `Save`